djeada/USB-Cleaner/README.md

 # usb-cleaner
-Short bash script to wipe your usb sticks clean directly from the terminal.
+A little bash script for wiping your USB devices clean from the terminal.

 <h1>Installation</h1>